fofware/nodemcu-wampum-jquery/README.md

 This project structure is adapted to the [nodemcu-wampum](https://github.com/freegroup/nodemcu-wampum).
 Just follow the instructions of this project how to install this tiny Web server with SD card support on your ESP8266.

+Again:
+ - Install the [nodemcu-wampum](https://github.com/freegroup/nodemcu-wampum) on your ESP8266
+ - Copy the build result *(./dist/)* of this project onto your SD card

 ## How to build